OpenVoiceOS/ovos-PHAL-plugin-hotkeys/README.md

 }
 ```

-You can override the configuration in `mycroft.conf` by adding `"autoconfigure": true` to your plugin config.
+If there is configuration in `mycroft.conf`, autoconfigure will not be used even if `"autoconfigure": true`.

 ```json
 "PHAL": {